CN3ves/5-/docs/index.md

 **Helping**: An help effect can be called whenever players can justify it.
 Help provides a +1 bonus to the action per helping source.
 Generally, successful actions from other players will be evocked to justify the help bonus, but other reason could be concidered, such as information from knowledge skills, narrative effects from rolling 1 or specific descriptiors that may apply.

 ### 2.5 Wounds and Stress
-Adventuring puts a lot of pressure both on the body and mind, resulting in wounds, frustration and stress.
-Physical and mental (stress/frustration) wounds have a maximum of 10 levels, at which point the character is exhausted from accumulated wounds or loses his mind completely, becoming unplayable.
-By having more than 5 levels on one of these, the player risks permanent damage in the form of a new descriptor.
-When acquiring a wounds or stress ,

-**Physical wounds**: At any time a character fails a skill roll would result in damage, keep the lowest value die and add a "damage counter" to the character.
-If the number of counter is above the value of the kept die, the character receives that value as levels of wounds.
-The "damage counter" is restarted at the end of a conflict.
-Healing minor wounds *(wound level below 5)* requires simple treatment that can be provided by anyone, reducing the wound level by the lowest value on the 2d6 check.
-However, major wounds *(wound level above 4) require trained medical treatment and access to adequate equipment and supplies.
-A trained check reduces the level by the highest value on the 2d6 roll.
-If a character gets new wound levels when he already has received major wounds, it risks permanent damage in the form of a new descriptor.
-In addition to the regular wound check, if the sum of the failed skill roll is below the level of the wound or stress, then a new wound description is gained which may not be recoverable from.

-**Mental stresss**: At any time a character fails an active action to attempt something, keep the lowest value die and add a "stress counter" to the character.
-If the number of counter is above the value of the kept die, the character receives that value as levels of stress.
-The "stress counter" is restarted at the end of a conflict.
-Healing frustration wounds *(wound level below 5)* requires simple treatment that can be provided by anyone, reducing the wound level by the lowest value on the 2d6 check.
-However, major wounds *(wound level above 4) require trained medical treatment and access to adequate equipment and supplies.
-A trained check reduces the level by the highest value on the 2d6 roll.
-If a character gets new wound levels when he already has received major wounds, it risks permanent damage in the form of a new descriptor.
-In addition to the regular wound check, if the sum of the failed skill roll is below the level of the wound or stress, then a new wound description is gained which may not be recoverable from.

 ## 3. Other